battousairurik/CST-227/README.md

 Author: Michael Weaver

-Description: Respotory for my assignments for class CST-227 at GCU
+Description: Repository for my assignments for class CST-227 at GCU